swiftlang/swift/docs/SIL.rst

 - The *Parse* module constructs an AST from Swift source code.
 - The *Sema* module type-checks the AST and annotates it with type information.
-- The *SILGen* module generates "raw" SIL from an AST.
+- The *SILGen* module generates *raw SIL* from an AST.
-- A series of *Guaranteed Optimization Passes* and *Diagnostic Passes* are run over the "raw" to both perform optimizations, but also to emit language-specific diagnostics.
-These are always run, even at -O0, and produce "canonical" SIL.
+- A series of *Guaranteed Optimization Passes* and *Diagnostic Passes* are run over the raw SIL to both perform optimizations, but also to emit language-specific diagnostics.
+These are always run, even at -O0, and produce *canonical SIL*.
 - General SIL *Optimization Passes* optionally run over the canonical SIL to improve performance of the resultant executable.
 These are enabled and controlled by the optimization level and are not run at -O0.